amandaguglieri/hackinglife/docs/lxd.md

 Privilege escalation through lxd requires the access of local account and that that local account belongs to the group lxd.

+### Create our own container with Alpine and transfer it to the target system
-In order to take escalate the root privilege of the host machine you have to create an imag for lxd thus you need to perform the following the action:
+In order to take escalate the root privilege of the host machine you have to create an image for lxd thus you need to perform the following the action:

 **Steps to be performed on the attacker machine:**